AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Add a domain name to Alibaba Cloud CDN.md

 Beginning February 13, 2020, Alibaba Cloud CDN no longer supports the **Live Streaming** option when you set the **Business Type** parameter.

-1. Log on to the[Alibaba Cloud CDN console](https://cdn.console.aliyun.com).
+1. Log on to the [Alibaba Cloud CDN console](https://cdn.console.aliyun.com).

 2. In the left-side navigation pane, click **Domain Names**.